valentinovito/Asymmetric-CL/README.md

 # Asymmetric-CL
-This repository contains the code implementations of the asymmetric focal contrastive loss (AFCL) and the corresponding model architecture from the paper "An Asymmetric Contrastive Loss for Handling Imbalanced Datasets".
+This repository contains the code implementations of the asymmetric focal contrastive loss (AFCL) and the corresponding model architecture from the paper "An Asymmetric Contrastive Loss for Handling Imbalanced Datasets" (https://arxiv.org/abs/2207.07080).
 The model consists of a two-stage training strategy outlined in the following figure:

 ![alt text](https://github.com/valentinovito/Asymmetric-CL/blob/main/architecture.jpg)